finos/FDC3/docs/api-bridging/spec.md

 }
 ```

 When adding context listeners (either for User Channels or specific App Channels) no messages need to be exchanged.
-Instead, upon receving a broadcast message the Desktop Agent just needs to pass it on to all listeners on that named channel.
+Instead, upon receiving a broadcast message the Desktop Agent just needs to pass it on to all listeners on that named channel.

 ## Intents